RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 - completeness = proportion of each target sequence obtained for each species
 - evenness = measure of how evenly the sequence lengths are distributed across species and genes.
 This is adapted from a measure of species evenness described in [Pielou, 1966](https://www.sciencedirect.com/science/article/pii/0022519366900130).

 This script also generates a csv file which you can open in a spreadsheet programme of your choice to create a heatmap with appropriate conditonal formatting.
+This also allows you to easily zoom in on any sample or gene that you have a particular interest in.

 ### Number of reads ON/OFF target
 See Matt Johnson's script hybpiper_stats.py